top of page

 Final Thought

-The game teaches a lot, but leadership isn’t about the game—it’s about the people.
+The game teaches a lot.
+But leadership isn’t about the game.
+It’s about the people.
 The scoreboard doesn’t define a leader.
 The impact they leave behind does.
 If you want to lead, start by becoming the kind of person others are willing to follow.

 Keep stacking bricks.
 Keep leading with intent.